Stirling34/Stirling34.github.io/projects/n8n_workflows.md

 ### How It Works

 **1. Scheduled scan**
 The workflow runs on a schedule, reading a Google Sheet that acts as a simple wishlist—product descriptions, target prices, and tracking status.

 **2. AI product identification**
 Gemini interprets the item description, handling vague or informal names, and identifies the most likely specific product.
 A second AI pass confirms the match before the workflow proceeds—reducing false positives on ambiguous searches.

 **3. Multi-store price lookup**
 The identified product is searched across multiple retailers.
 Current prices are fetched and compared against the tracked target price stored in the sheet.

 **4. State management**
 A backend sheet tracks what's already been alerted, preventing duplicate notifications.
 New products are registered on first run; subsequent runs only flag genuine price changes or new drops.

 **5. SMS alert**
 When a tracked item hits or drops below the target price, a text message is sent with the product name, current price, and store.
 No app to check, no email to miss—just a text when it matters.

 ---

 ### Why It Matters

-The interesting part of this one isn't the price checking—it's the AI identification layer.
+The interesting part isn't the price checking—it's the AI identification layer.
 Product names in the real world are messy: different retailers list the same item differently, and what you write in a tracking sheet rarely matches an exact product title.
-Using Gemini to interpret intent and confirm the match before doing anything else means the workflow actually works on real-world input, not just clean, perfectly formatted queries.
+Using Gemini to interpret intent and confirm the match before doing anything else means the workflow works on real-world input, not just clean, perfectly formatted queries.

 **Tech:** n8n · Google Gemini · Google Sheets API · SMS (Twilio) · Docker